Melbourne Cricket Ground: MCG and the VFL/AFL

+American football

+On 6 February 2025, the National Football League officially announced that a multi-season deal had been made between the NFL and the Victoria State Government to bring multiple regular season NFL games to Melbourne, Victoria, Australia.
+Part of the NFL International Series, the NFL Melbourne Games will be played at the Melbourne Cricket Ground starting in 2026, with the Los Angeles Rams being the designated home team for the first game.

 World War II

 During World War II, the government requisitioned the MCG for military use.
 From 1942 until 1945 it was occupied by (in order): the United States Army Air Forces, the Royal Australian Air Force, the United States Marine Corps and again the RAAF.
 Over the course of the war, more than 200,000 personnel were barracked at the MCG.
-From April to October 1942, the US Army's Fifth Air Force occupied the ground, naming it "Camp Murphy", in honor of officer Colonel William Murphy, a senior USAAF officer killed in Java.
+From April to October 1942, the US Army's Fifth Air Force occupied the ground, naming it "Camp Murphy", in honour of officer Colonel William Murphy, a senior USAAF officer killed in Java.
 In 1943 the MCG was home to the legendary First Regiment of the First Division of the United States Marine Corps.
 The First Marine Division were the heroes of the Guadalcanal campaign and used the "cricket grounds", as the marines referred to it, to rest and recuperate.
 On 14 March 1943 the marines hosted a giant "get together" of American and Australian troops on the arena.

 In 1977, Melbourne Cricket Club president Sir Albert Chadwick and Medal of Honor recipient, Colonel Mitchell Paige, unveiled a commemorative plaque recognizing the Americans' time at the ground.

-In episode 3 of the 2010 TV miniseries, The Pacific, members of the US Marines are shown to be camped in the war-era MCG.